Flushing Meadows–Corona Park: Attractions

+Sports stadiums

 Near the northern end of the park, adjacent to Willets Point is the "Sport Center" zone, where the US Open tennis tournament is held.
 In 2006, the tennis center was named USTA Billie Jean King National Tennis Center after professional tennis player Billie Jean King.
 Its center court is Arthur Ashe Stadium, and its secondary stadium court is Louis Armstrong Stadium.
 Citi Field, the home of the New York Mets since 2009, sits at the far north end of the park.
 Shea Stadium, the Mets' previous home and prior host to the New York Jets football team, once stood adjacent to the area now hosting Citi Field.